Background pattern

 • Smoking cessation: mecamylamine.

-Interference with diagnostic tests
+Interference with Diagnostic Tests

-Taking magnesia cinfa with food and drinks
+Taking magnesia cinfa with Food and Drinks

 This medication can be taken with or without food and drinks.

 Some medications may be affected by magnesium hydroxide or may affect the efficacy of magnesium hydroxide.
-In case of doubt, ask your doctor or pharmacist. - Salicylates
+In case of doubt, ask your doctor or pharmacist. - salicylates

-Pregnancy and lactation
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machines
+Driving and Using Machines

-magnesia cinfa contains sorbitol
+magnesia cinfa contains Sorbitol

-magnesia cinfa contains sucrose
+magnesia cinfa contains Sucrose

-If your doctor has indicated that you suffer from an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.

-magnesia cinfa contains sodium
+magnesia cinfa contains Sodium

-3. How to take magnesium citrate
+3. How to Take magnesia cinfa

 This medication is taken orally.

-Always take the lower effective dose.
+Always take the smallest effective dose.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-Like all medications,this medicationcan cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

 During the period of use of magnesium hydroxide as a laxative, the following side effects have been observed with the frequency described below: